Harsh1347/Sneaker-Notification-Discord-Bot/README.md

 - VEGNONVEG

 ## Results
-- Contributed to generating $300K for a client by creating a Discord bot for a community of 1,200+ members.
-- Facilitated the sale of 1,000+ premium sneakers through real-time tracking and notifications across 6 websites.
+- Contributed to generating $300K for the client through the sale of 1,000+ premium sneakers by real-time tracking and notifications across 6 websites.

 ## How It Works
 1. The bot scrapes the listed websites for sneaker data such as name, sizes available, and cost.